Most of us have two lives. The life we live, and the unlived life within us. Between the two stands Resistance.

 When I was in elementary school I was part of a musical where we had to perform to Singing in the Rain by Gene Kelly in front of a large audience.
 We had to wear raincoats and carry umbrellas onstage.
 We were backstage in preparation when I realized that my umbrella was broken.

-So I went onstage holding the umbrella partly open because if I let it close I will not be able to open it.
+So I went onstage holding the umbrella partly open because if I let it close I would not be able to open it.
 I was so worried of looking like a fool that I had a death grip on the shaft of the umbrella with one hand, and on the open and close button with the other.

 Any kind of performative activities especially in front of our peers can arouse such intense fear that we balk at any opportunity that could put us in the crossfire.